nchowning/nathan.chowning.me/content/resume/index.md

 # Professional Experience

-## **Loop** (Senior System Engineer | *Oct 2022 - Present*)
+## **Loop** (Senior DevOps Engineer | *Oct 2022 - Present*)

 - Researched and produced comprehensive documentation for various existing processes and components of infrastructure, promoting knowledge sharing and facilitating efficient maintenance.
 - Spearheaded the design of the EKS cluster bootstrap process, resulting in streamlined and efficient cluster creation.
-- Designed & implemented a flexible and highly scalable ArgoCD solution for continuus delivery of Kubernetes resources across multiple clusters, optimizing deployment processes and platform stability.
+- Designed & implemented a flexible and highly scalable ArgoCD solution for continuous delivery of Kubernetes resources across multiple clusters, optimizing deployment processes and platform stability.
+- Successfully led and executed the migration of on-premises Teleport infrastructure to Teleport Cloud, enhancing system scalability and reducing maintenance overhead.

 ## **eFuse** (System Engineer | *Mar 2022 - Oct 2022*)